multipolygon/esphome-for-watchy/README.md

 ### Alarms

-There is the options to enable to separate alarms via the menu.
+There is the option to enable two separate alarms via the menu.

-Alarms are set to the hour (0-23) (no minute option) to keep usability simpler.
+Alarms are set to the hour (0-23) (no minute option, to keep usability simpler).

 To silence a buzzing alarm, press the upper-left button.